Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 Favorite Female Voice From an Animated Movie

-Beyoncé (Nala, The Lion King)
+WINNER: Beyoncé (Nala, The Lion King)

 Idina Menzel (Elsa, Frozen 2)